There are many crimes associated with illegal credit card use.

 There can be many good defenses to FTD criminal charges.
 Astute and reputable defense attorneys know that the law is complicated, and sometimes otherwise well-meaning and honest citizens run afoul of statutes they don’t know exist or don’t understand.

-Permission – Sometimes, a family member, a significant other, former spouse, friend, or business colleague or employee comes into possession of a credit or debit card legitimately, and they did have the authority to use it, and then the relationship breaks up.
-This would prevent a charge of possession of a stolen card because it was acquired legally.
+Permission – Sometimes, a family member, a significant other, former spouse, friend, a business colleague, or an employee comes into possession of a credit or debit card legitimately.
+If they did have the authority to use it, but the relationship breaks up, a false allegation might be leveled, claiming that the use was unauthorized.
+If permission had been given, this would be a defense to an allegation of possession of a stolen card because it was acquired legally.
 Furthermore, such a prior relationship could block a charge of unauthorized use if it cannot be shown that the permission to use the card was revoked, especially if there was a history of allowable use of the card.
+If a defendant had permission, credit card or ATM card charges must be dismissed.

-No intent to defraud – If there is any legitimate basis for the use of the card, an attorney will point it out.
+No intent to defraud – If there is any legitimate basis for using the card, an attorney will point it out.
 This defense will depend on how the card was used.

 Constitutional violation – An unconstitutional search and seizure that led to the discovery of a card, even if it was stolen, would lead to the suppression of the card and a dismissal of all charges unless other independent evidence of guilt exists.